mopidy/mopidy/README.rst

 **Mopidy on Raspberry Pi**

-The `Raspberry Pi`_ is a popular device to run Mopidy on, either using Raspbian, Ubuntu, or Arch Linux.
+The `Raspberry Pi`_ is a popular device to run Mopidy on, either using Raspberry Pi OS, Ubuntu, or Arch Linux.
 Pimoroni recommends Mopidy for use with their `Pirate Audio`_ audio gear for Raspberry Pi.
 Mopidy is also a significant building block in the `Pi Musicbox`_ integrated